elegantmedia/Laravel-Simple-Repository/README.md

 // Example: Get paginated results of all Users, that has a `name` or `email` LIKE `jane`
 $matchedUsers = User::search($keyword);

+// Same result can be achieved with the repository.
+// If a null value is passed, it will get the `q` parameter from Request as the keyword
+$matchedUsers = $repo->search();
 ```

 Because the SearchFilter is a query itself, you can use it to chain conditions.